leadsoft-ware/Xlang/docs/README_en-US.md

-Xlang is a compiled programming language,open source with GPL agreement,using XtimeVM to run bytecode called Xasm(*Not finish yet*).
+Xlang is a compiled programming language,open source with GPL license,using XtimeVM to run bytecode called Xasm(*Not finish yet*).

 **Not recommended to actual development, it's only for reference use learning!**